S3-working-group/s3-practical-guide/docs/governance-meeting.md

 ---
 title: "Governance Meeting"
+next_page_title: "Daily Standup"
+next_page_url: "daily-standup.html"
+prev_page_title: "Retrospective"
+prev_page_url: "retrospective.html"
 ---

-**Teams meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.**
+<div class="card summary"><div class="card-body">Teams meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.
+</div></div>
 A governance meeting is usually:

 -   facilitated